-By five-thirty they dropped me off back in my colony and Johan asked if he could visit me that night.
-I almost jumped out of my skin as I said yes.
+By five-thirty, they dropped me off back in my village and when Johan asked if he could visit me that night, I almost jumped out of my skin as I said, “yes!”
 I was so impressed that he at least asked before just assuming that he was my boyfriend after sitting under a tree and sharing a beer.
 He wasn’t like the guy who just put his arm around me.
 He didn’t force his drunken slobber on me like Jake Dyck had done.
 I was delighted.

 I was crushed.
-That is, until the following Sunday, when Johan came back during the day to visit me again.
-I spent the whole day with him under that hopeless tree in my colony.
+That was, until the following Sunday when Johan came back during the day to visit me again.
+I spent the whole day with him under that hopeless tree in my village.
 Him being under that tree with me made it seem hopeful.
 I explained what happened and he wasn’t surprised by that at all.

 I enjoyed his company.
 We got along so well, we were becoming really good friends.
-I was so happy that we could actually be friends -- that didn’t happen between a male and a female much in my colony.
+I was so happy that we could actually be friends -- that didn’t happen between a male and a female much in a Mennonite colony.
 You were either boyfriend and girlfriend or nothing.

 I had a strong feeling that that wouldn’t last very long.
 It was too much fun.
 And too much fun never lasted.
 The next Sunday he came to tell me that he was leaving to go work in the US.
 I never saw him again.
 All my friends were as heartbroken about it as I was.

 I returned to reality.
-While I put the Pine Sol away I told myself to stop thinking about those hopeless times.
-The time was going way too slow for me, especially after that long walk down memory lane I had gone on, thanks to the smell of Pine Sol.
-I couldn’t wait for that motorcyle ride.
-I thought I might have to stop cleaning with Pine Sol or my nerve problems could get worse.
+While I put the Pine-Sol away I told myself to stop thinking about those hopeless times.
+The time was going way too slow for me, especially after that long walk down memory lane I had gone on, thanks to the smell of Pine-Sol.
+I couldn’t wait for that motorcycle ride.
+I thought I might have to stop cleaning with Pine-Sol or my nerve problems could get worse.

 That wouldn’t be easy, though.
 I didn’t know about any other cleaning products.
-Pine Sol was the one of the things that was not so different from Mexico.
+Pine-Sol was one of the things that were not so different from Mexico.
 I thought maybe I could ask George what he cleaned with and switch to that.
-His place always smelled amazing, just like he always did during his hugs that were unlike anything I had ever experienced before.
+His place always smelled amazing, just like he always did during his hugs which were unlike anything I had ever experienced before.

 After thinking about all of that, I was reminded of some of the reasons I had chosen the path I had.
 I remembered that I was actually doing well in school so far.
 I began to question if I really was a hard learner.
 I thought maybe that teacher in my colony just hadn’t known how to learn me.

-I was beginning to realise it more and more that letting George and that nurse convince me to go to school was the best decision I had made so far, even though I had been incredibly frightened about starting school all over again.
+I was beginning to realize it more and more that letting George and that nurse convince me to go to school was the best decision I had made so far, even though I had been so frightened about starting school all over again.
 I got my books back out again and actually managed to get the majority of the work done.

 Finally, the time had come to get ready to go on a motorcycle ride again and meet George’s mom.

-I put my boots, my jacket and some lip-gloss on.
-And off I went to knock on George’s door again.
-I realised that I was a little less nervous and a bit more confident each time I walked down that hallway.
+I put my boots, my jacket, some lip-gloss on, and off I went to knock on George’s door again.
+I realized that I was a little less nervous and a bit more confident each time I walked down that hallway.
 I began feeling a bit less guilty about doing something that I thought perhaps I shouldn’t.
 Especially after I had survived a crazy stalker.